pligonstein/CTF_challenges_2022/README.md

 # Veterans in Security CTF

-These are write-ups for CTF challenges I've solved.
+These are write-ups for the CTF challenges I've solved.